Standard Fees & Terms for Tenants

 - Protection and registration of your tenancy security deposit with an appropriate scheme

-Please note: the administration fee is payable at the point the landlord has accepted your application in principle, subject to references.
-Administration fees are non- refundable if the tenancy does not proceed, should you change your mind, failing your references or credit check or if you fail to submit your online application within 5 days of receipt.
+Please note: the processing fee is payable at the point the landlord has accepted your application in principle, subject to references.
+Processing fees are non- refundable if the tenancy does not proceed, should you change your mind, failing your references or credit check or if you fail to submit your online application within 5 days of receipt.

 For other fees/charges/deposits that may apply prior, during or at the end of your tenancy, please see below: –